SherllyNeo/dsvParser/README.md

 * Delete row
 * print DSV
 * Easy to free using the dsvFreeDSV function using the dsvFreeDSV function
-* Each function returns an int value where 0 means success or a DSV struct that may be valid
+* Most functions returns an int value where 0 means success or a DSV struct that may be valid

 ### Functions